acaranta/certbot-autorenew/README.md

 Where the Environment Variables passed are :
 * CERTDIR : is the path to where the haproxy certificates will be placed/overwritten once the renew will be done
 * INTERVAL : Interval between renewal attempts by certbot (Default 7D = 7 Days)
+* MINIO_URL : if set (to your minio S3 storage host) this will try to send the certificates to S3
+* MINIO_USER : Access key
+* MINIO_PASS : Secret Key
+* MINIO_BUCKET : S3 Bucket
+* MINIO_PATH : path in the bucket to store the certificates

 This will run certbot every INTERVAL, and will try to renew every Certificates found within the letsencrypt cerbot volumes.